 Managed Kubernetes can be less expensive to operate and maintain than equivalent self-managed options, which can be exceedingly complex and challenging to find the right skills for production management.
 To counter the complexity of running, deploying, and managing Kubernetes, companies turn to a managed Kubernetes service to expand operations, minimize security risks, and maintain business focus.

 Why is Managed Kubernetes Service better?

-No painful tasks of self-hosting headaches — it's become easier than ever to spin up new clusters from scratch and add additional computing power in response to load.
-In order to realize the benefits, you'll have to find the right managed Kubernetes services.
+No more painful tasks or self-hosting headaches—it's easier than ever to spin up new clusters from scratch and add additional computing power in response to load.
+However, in order to realize these benefits, you'll have to find the right managed Kubernetes services.

-These managed Kubernetes providers will help you employ the best security practices without the complexity of managing it yourself.
-Once your applications are containerized and deployed, you can also setup/integrate Kubernetes Cluster Monitoring with Helm and Prometheus Operator.
+These managed Kubernetes providers will help you implement the best security practices without the complexity of managing it yourself.
+Once your applications are containerized and deployed, you can also set up/integrate Kubernetes Cluster Monitoring with Helm and Prometheus Operator.

 - CNCF - Kubernetes Certification guide

 - Responsible Cloud Security Certification programs